 - Before leaving school

 - (If applicable) On sitting down in the coach

 - On arrival at the destination

+- Before moving to new location at the destination

 - On leaving the destination

 - On arrival back at the school

 Where we walk, the children walk in pairs, with one adult at the front, one or more in the middle and one at the back.
 Children are reminded about basic road safety and of the expected standards of behaviour.
-When we travel by coach, a member of staff will check that all the pupils are sitting properly and wearing their seat belts.
+When we travel by coach, a member of staff will check that all the pupils are sitting properly and wearing their seat belts appropriately.